Iosif Cherapkin: Biography

-Deciphering Medieval Moksha Writing
+Medieval Moksha writing

 Cherapkin was the first to identify Medieval Moksha writing in Greek uncial script in 1929.

-Notable works and Death
+Notable works and death

 His first Moksha-Russian dictionary with grammar was issued in 1931.
 He used plausible neologisms (e.g. Moksha terms for parts of speech, socio-political terms etc.) and prepared first school textbooks in Moksha literary language which were issued in 1933–1934.
 He died in 1935.

 After the end of korenizatsiya course by 1938 the new and old terms were banned and replaced with abundance of Russian loans.
 As well as school textbooks and education in Moksha language except for 1–4 years of study in Elementary schools in order to help children shift to Russian as language of instruction.
-All the Moksha books, journals and newspapers were withdrawn from the libraries.Some Moksha and other Finno-Ugric languages books, journals and manuscripts were digitalised in 21st century and accessible at National Library of Finland.
+All the Moksha books, journals and newspapers were withdrawn from the libraries.
+Some Moksha and other Finno-Ugric languages books, journals and manuscripts were digitalised in 21st century and accessible at National Library of Finland.